Does Beer Ruin Your Workout?

 Does beer affect sleep?

-It’s been proposed that alcohol affects sleep quality, but no scientific researches are confirming this hypothesis.
+It’s been proposed that alcohol affects sleep quality, but no scientific research confirms this hypothesis.
 On the contrary, it has been proved that alcohol lowers stress levels and makes you sleep effectively.
-This effect is more marked in moderate doses (on average 1-2 glasses per day).
+This effect is more marked in moderate doses (on average 1-2 glasses daily).
 Alcohol improves sleep quality!

 Does beer ruin your workout for building lean muscles or not?

-Scientific research shows that moderate intake of alcohol (1-2 glasses per day) has positive effect on the processes of muscle tissue restoration.
-Moderate consumption of beer does not prevent from gaining lean muscles!
+Scientific research shows that moderate intake of alcohol (1-2 glasses per day) positively affects the processes of muscle tissue restoration.
+Moderate consumption of beer does not prevent you from gaining lean muscles!

 Does Beer Work For Muscle Mass Generation?

-Alcohol has been used by bodybuilders for decades as a stimulant.
-Low intake of alcohol increases testosterone levels that are essential for improving the results of muscle growth process!
+Bodybuilders have used alcohol for decades as a stimulant.
+Low intake of alcohol increases testosterone levels which are essential for improving the results of the muscle growth process!

 Energy Metabolism